Projection-free Adaptive Regret with Membership Oracles: Introduction

 The most commonly considered alternative access to the decision set is the linear optimization oracle, which is used in the famous Frank-Wolfe algorithm \cite{frank1956algorithm}.
 However, Frank-Wolfe type algorithms are known to have sub-optimal regret bounds in OCO compared with projected gradient methods such as online gradient descent.
 Moreover, the inactive nature of the Frank-Wolfe algorithm makes it difficult to achieve adaptive regret bounds. }

 We consider exactly the same problem, but use a different approach for projection free algorithms.
-Inspired by a recent work \cite{mhammedi2022efficient}, we consider adaptive regret minimization using set membership computations, which are usually considered even simpler than linear optimization over a convex set.
+Inspired by the recent work of \cite{mhammedi2022efficient}, we consider adaptive regret minimization using set membership computations.
 Set membership computation amounts to the decision problem of whether an input point $x$ is in the decision set $\K$ or not.
+For a comprehensive comparison of the complexity of computing a membership oracle and linear optimization see \cite{mhammedi2022efficient}.

 For this problem, we propose a simple gradient based algorithm that achieves improved, and tight, adaptive regret bounds for general convex and strongly-convex loss functions, detailed in the following sub-section.